In a children’s picture book workshop, the editor (from Scholastic) delved into why editors are so choosy when finding their next project.

 It was an enlightening workshop.

-I had no idea how difficult it is for an editor in a large publishing house.
+I had no idea how difficult it is to be an editor at a large publishing house.
 It’s now easier to understand why the submissions process is like it is.
-And, why it’s so difficult to get a contract with the large houses if you’re a new author.
+And why it’s so difficult to get a contract with the large houses if you’re a new author.

 I hope this information on editors and picture books has been helpful.